MoonPoet/xaprb-src/content/blog/story-hugo-blog-theme.md

 - About
 ---
 I've developed a Hugo theme for this blog, and now I've published it for you to use too.
-It offers a fast and responsive layout, beautiful design, built-in search, JavaScript presentations, social and SEO optimizations, and much more.
+It offers a fast and responsive layout, beautiful design, built-in search, JavaScript presentations, LaTeX equation typesetting, social and SEO optimizations, and much more.
 Many of the theme's features are pretty unique---for example, the extensions to give you control over formatting images, which I wrote about [here](/blog/how-to-style-images-with-markdown/), are built-in natively.
 <!--more-->